Lately, I’ve been thinking a lot about how Jesus fellowshipped with Adam.

 Performance Verses Life

-It strikes me that God met Adam in the place that brought life and joy to Adam – which was Adam’s garden!
-Tending to Eden was the activity that caused life to well up within and around Adam, because that’s what Adam was created to do.
-And it was there, where Adam’s full humanity came alive, that God delighted in meeting him.
+Tending to Eden was the activity that caused life to well up within and around Adam, because that’s what Adam was created to be and do.

 Too often, we put some heavy performance-based crap on young Christians – you must read your Bible every day, you must get on your knees and pray 15 minutes every day, you must go to church every week (or maybe even twice a week if you’re really serious about breaking through to God), blah, blah, blah.

-Some do the same thing with a “deeper life” form of spiritual mysticism – which imposes their own, overly intense perception of what it means to be in Christ and be His Church on others.
-Lately, it has become the new legalism.
+Some do the same thing with an “existential” kind of spiritual mysticism – which imposes their own, overly intense perception of what it means to be in Christ or be His Church on others.
+Lately, it has become the new legalism: “be the church”, “it’s all about relationship”, “deeper life”, “root before fruit”, blah, blah, blah.

-It all comes down to you must do this and you must do that, or you must be this and must be that, if you ever want to hear God – and is all focused on ought, ought, ought.
-Otherwise, you have no hope of convincing God to even feign interest in you or dwell among you.
+It all comes down to you must do this and you must do that, or you must be this and must be that, if you ever want to hear and please God – and is all focused on ought, ought, ought.
+Otherwise, you have no hope of convincing God to even feign interest in you or dwell within you.

 Our God-Given Uniqueness